munteanumarco/email-sorter-backend/README.md

 # Email Sorter Backend

-A FastAPI-based backend service that helps users automatically organize their Gmail accounts using AI-powered email categorization.
+A FastAPI-based backend service that helps users automatically organize their Gmail accounts using AI-powered email categorization and automated unsubscribe functionality.

 ## 👋 Hey There!